Alexander County, Illinois: Politics

-Alexander County is unique among antebellum free state rural counties in having a postbellum political history largely determined by a previously disfranchised black electorate.
+Alexander County is unique among antebellum free state rural counties in having a postbellum political history largely determined by a significant black electorate.
 It is most similar in this respect to – though still substantially different from – some counties of the south and the Eastern Shore of Maryland.
 The county was thus solidly Republican until the New Deal, and gradually turned solidly Democratic up through the presidency of Bill Clinton.

-In the twenty-first century, the county has shown a trend towards the GOP due to large-scale black emigration and a rapid swing of its Caucasian population toward Republican candidates.
+In the twenty-first century, the county has shown a trend towards the GOP due to large-scale black emigration to larger cities and a rapid swing of its white population toward Republican candidates.
 This became clear in 2016, when Donald Trump carried the county by 8.3 points—a hard swing from favorite son Obama's 13.6-point victory four years earlier, and the first time the county voted Republican since 1972.
 An even harder swing was taken in 2020, when he carried Alexander again by 14.2 points, even as the nation as a whole trended slightly leftward.
 Furthermore, Dick Durbin lost the county in the simultaneous U.S. Senate election, making it his first Senate election in which he failed to win the county and the first Senate election since 1972 in which a Republican won the county.

 Despite the rightward swing taken by the county, the city and county seat of Cairo remains overwhelmingly Democratic.